-Exeter Transport Strategy 2020-2030 InnovaSUMP project
+Exeter Transport Strategy 2020-2030 & InnovaSUMP

 Exeter is a thriving economic centre for the county and is a desirable location to live.
 The city has grown rapidly over the past two decades and this economic success and growing influence has increased travel demand into the city.

 Measures to help accommodate growth into the city are set out in the Local Transport Plan 3 (2011-2026).
 With over £100 million of new transport infrastructure since 2011, a significant part of the existing 15 year strategy has now been delivered.

 With a climate emergency declaration, advancements in technology and a better understanding of changing travel habits, we have refreshed the transport strategy to better reflect current trends, carbon reduction priorities and the needs of communities.

 The Exeter Transport Strategy 2020-2030 focuses on improving travel choices, creating better places for people and taking advantage of technology opportunities to influence travel behaviour in a positive way.

 The proposals aim to provide an ambitious, but realistic, transport strategy that is embodied in the following 3 key themes: